What is diabetic nephropathy?

 The kidneys have many tiny blood vessels that filter waste from your blood.
 High blood sugar from diabetes can destroy these blood vessels.
 Over time, the kidney isn't able to do its job as well.
 Later it may stop working completely.
 This is called kidney failure.

 Certain things make you more likely to get diabetic nephropathy.
 If you also have high blood pressure or high cholesterol, or if you smoke, your risk is higher.
-Also, First Nations, people of African descent, and Hispanics have a higher risk.
+Also, people of Indigenous or African descent, and Hispanics have a higher risk.

 What are the symptoms?